ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

 ### `allowNonThisAndDisallowScope` (default: `false`)

-When `true`, allows non-`this` values for the first argument of a Construct constructor, except for the `scope` variable itself.
+When `true`, allows non-`this` values for the first argument of a Construct constructor. (but the `scope` variable is disallowed).
 This is useful when you want to create a construct as a child of another construct.

-`recommended` rule set has `true` specified
+Note: The `recommended` rule set has `true` specified.

 ---